 Author: Malcolm Street Date Posted: 18 May 2018

-KEA's Cascade is slightly unusual in the motorhome world, mostly because it is not very often that you can get the same layout with two different cab chassis underneath.
-In this case, when this particular layout first appeared, it was called a Breeze and had a Chinese built LDV cab chassis underneath.
+KEA's Breeze M660 is slightly unusual in the motorhome world, mostly because it is not very often that you can get the same layout with two different cab chassis underneath.
+In this case, when this particular layout first appeared, it was built on a Chinese built LDV cab chassis.
 That itself was something of a first.
-However, even though the overall layout was good, there was a bit of a limitation with the non-swivelling cab seats of the LDV, so KEA grafted the Breeze body onto a Mercedes Benz Sprinter, utilised the swivelling cab seats and called the motorhome a Cascade.
-That did mean a price increase, but it also gave it a new lease on life and you get what you pay for in terms of layout and features.

-A little surprise in the Cascade is the external bin space.
+A little surprise in the KEA Breeze M660 is the external bin space.
 It's not always the case with motorhomes that have a rental heritage, with some having very limited external storage bins, but this one has a large area across the rear, mostly created by the rear seating arrangement.